-You can generate Google Docs and Google Sheets PDF link to directly share PDF versions of these files with others.
-There’s no need to manually convert these files into PDF.
+You can generate Google Docs and Google Sheets PDF links to share PDF versions of these files with others directly.
+There’s no need to convert these files into PDFs manually.
 Read the instructions below to share links to PDF versions of your Google files.

 Generate Google Sheets PDF link via Google Drive